 Lodging guests are free to visit our Cultural Heritage centre, Art gallery, Textile & Design studio, to hike and cycle around the lodge or to just laze around the pool and lapa.
 Meals and picnic baskets can be booked in the Farmhouse.More to see and do at the lodge

 Our Bush house offer private spacious and luxury accommodation amongst huge African thorn trees with a splendid view on the mountain.
-Self catering and ideal for family or friends holidaying togetherSee the Sandriver Bush house
+Self catering only and ideal for family or friends holidaying togetherSee the Sandriver Bush house

 “The fire-place in our suite has been wonderful, you really go the extra mile at this lodge”Hennie and Mollie Wagner (RSA)